 Most schools require elementary, middle, and high school principals to have a master’s degree in education administration or leadership.
-Principals also need experience as teachers.
+Principals also need teaching experience.

 Principals typically need a master’s degree in education leadership or education administration.
-These master’s degree programs prepare future principals to manage staff, create budgets, set goals, and work with parents and the community.
+These master’s degree programs teach prospective principals how to manage staff, create budgets, set goals, and work with parents and the community.
 To enter the master’s degree programs, candidates typically need a bachelor’s degree in education, school counseling, or a related field.

 Work Experience in a Related Occupation

-Principals need several years of prior work experience as a teacher.
+Principals need several years of teaching experience.
 For more information on how to become a teacher, see the profiles on kindergarten and elementary school teachers, middle school teachers, and high school teachers.